Enhancing Feasibility and Safety of Nonlinear Model Predictive Control with Discrete-Time Control Barrier Functions: CLFs and CBFs unified with NMPC

 \begin{remark} Here, we hypothesize that the closed-loop trajectory can still be guaranteed by iterations.
 Formal guarantee of this property requires analysis of recursive feasibility and reachability, which will be proved in the subsequent work. \end{remark}

-\begin{remark} CBF-NMPC represents a generalized form of MPC-CBF and MPC-GCBF with the technique of relaxing decay rates of safety constraints.
-CBF-NMPC becomes similar to MPC-CBF when $M_{\text{CBF}} = N$ and similar to MPC-GCBF when $M_{\text{CBF}} = 1$.
-When the relaxing variable $\omega_k$ is fixed as 1, CBF-NMPC becomes the same as MPC-CBF when $M_{\text{CBF}} = N$ and the same as MPC-GCBF when $M_{\text{CBF}} = 1$. \end{remark}
+\begin{remark} NMPC-DCBF represents a generalized form of MPC-DCBF and MPC-GCBF with the relaxing technique of decay rates of safety constraints.
+When the slack variable $\omega_k$ is fixed as 1, NMPC-DCBF becomes the same as MPC-DCBF when $M_{\text{CBF}} = N$ and the same as MPC-GCBF when $M_{\text{CBF}} = 1$. \end{remark}

-\begin{remark} The fixed decay rates for safety constraints existing in MPC-CBF and MPC-GCBF are relaxed and become as optimal variables in CBF-NMPC, which increase the optimization feasibility. \end{remark}
+\begin{remark} The fixed decay rates for safety constraints existing in MPC-DCBF and MPC-GCBF are relaxed and become as optimization variables in NMPC-DCBF, which increase the optimization feasibility. \end{remark}

 \begin{remark} MPC-GCBF reduces the computational complexity and increases feasibility by reducing multi-step constraints into one-step.
-However, one-step constraint might not confine the system sufficiently and the optimization problem may become infeasible after a while in the closed-trajectory, shown in Fig. \ref{subfig:safety-mpcgcbf}.
+However, one-step constraint might not confine the system sufficiently and the optimization problem may become infeasible after a while in the closed-trajectory, as shown in Fig. \ref{subfig:safety-mpcgcbf}.
 Moreover, its set invariance for high-relative degree constraint relies on additional assumptions that $h(\mathbf{x}_{t+i|t}) > 0$ for $i = 0, 1,... m{-}1$, shown in \cite[Thm.
-2]{ma2021feasibility}, This could be invalid as it depends on the initial condition of the system.
-Additionally, the high-relative degree could become difficult to be identified for general complex dynamical systems.
+2]{ma2021feasibility}.
+This could be invalid as it depends on the initial condition of the system.
+Additionally, identifying the high-relative degree of general complex dynamical systems could be difficult.
 In our proposed approach, we continue to use the multi-step constraints, which guarantee stronger set invariance with less assumptions.
-To apply CBF-NMPC on a high-relative degree system, we just simply need $M_{\text{CBF}} > m$, where $m$ represents the relative-degree defined in \eqref{eq:gcbf-high-order}. \end{remark}
+To apply NMPC-DCBF on a high-relative degree system, we just simply need $M_{\text{CBF}} \geq m$, where $m$ represents the relative-degree defined in \eqref{eq:gcbf-high-order}. \end{remark}

 Alternatively, the stability criteria with CLF could be posed as constraints instead of as a terminal cost, which leads to the formulation as follows,